Living with Tourette Syndrome: what is it like?

 After about six months of living in this hell of a life—where I was told to leave restaurants and other public places because I was “disturbing other customers”—I finally found out what I was suffering from.

-I was getting allergy tests done with a pediatric allergist when he took my parents into his office and said that he suspected I had Tourette Syndrome and that he wanted to send me to a specialist.
+I was getting allergy tests done with a pediatric allergist when he took my parents into his office and said he suspected I had Tourette Syndrome and wanted to send me to a specialist.

 My parents were nervous to tell me, not knowing how I would react.
 But when they told me, I broke down in happy tears.
 I wasn’t crazy!
 There really was a reason why I was making these noises!
 I was so excited to find out that there really was a disorder that explained all of what I was going through and how I felt.

-I went to the specialist and he immediately diagnosed me after discovering that I had over 100 different tics.
+I went to the specialist and he immediately diagnosed me with Tourette's Syndrome after discovering that I had over 100 different tics.
 I was shocked that all the things I had felt the overwhelming need to do were actually tics.
 There was even medication for it!

 Living with Tourette Syndrome as an adult?